DataFire/Integrations/integrations/generated/amazonaws_storagegateway/README.md

   * ChapCredentials [ChapCredentials](#chapcredentials)

 ### DescribeGatewayInformationInput
-* DescribeGatewayInformationInput `object`: A JSON object containing the id of the gateway.
+* DescribeGatewayInformationInput `object`: A JSON object containing the ID of the gateway.
   * GatewayARN **required** [GatewayARN](#gatewayarn)

 ### DescribeGatewayInformationOutput